-Very often artists assume that copyright disputes resolve around who actually created a work.
+Very often artists assume that copyright disputes revolve around who actually created a work.
 Copyright infringement isn’t the same thing as plagiarism.
 Ownership of a work generally isn’t a major issue of contention in copyright disputes.
 The amount owed, however, often is and a poor man’s copyright won’t help you with this.
-A registration with the U.S. Copyright Office will.
+Registration with the U.S. Copyright Office will.

 Fight image theft

 PIXSY tracks the use of your photos online.
 If you find an unauthorized use, we’ll contact the website owner and help you get paid— all in a fair and friendly manner.

 4. You can register up to 750 photos at once and save money

 The $55 copyright registration fee ain’t cheap, but you can spread it out among multiple photos.
 The Copyright Office lets you submit up to 750 photos in one registration.
 From their website:

 A group of published photographs can be registered on a single form with a single fee if (a) all the photographs are by the same photographer (if an employer for hire is named as author, only one photographer’s work can be included); (b) all the photographs are published in the same calendar year; and (c) all the photographs have the same copyright claimant.